 Practice 12 - Leveraging on the Open-Source Community

 Usage of existing libraries and open-source software helps companies reduce costs, beat deadlines, and come up with an astounding product.
-You can harness the power of a strong software developer community by doing so.
-The open-source community has done wonders and involves developers from different backgrounds coming together to solve real-life challenges and creating a meaningful impact.
+You will be able to harness the power of a strong software developer community for problem solving.
+The open-source community has done wonders with developers from different backgrounds coming together to solve real-life challenges and creating a meaningful impact.

 Android by Google is an open-source OS that avoids a centralized point of failure where only one player oversees innovation by welcoming developers for their suggestions and views.